 To enhance cultural awareness

-Visitors often have opportunities not only to see work being done but also get involved eg helping with planting, harvesting etcetera, this can also lead to learning about other cultures and how their lifestyles are different from the people they normally associate with at home.
+Visitors often have opportunities not only to see work being done but also to get involved eg helping with planting, harvesting etcetera, this can also lead to learning about other cultures and how their lifestyles are different from the people they normally associate with at home.

 Importance and Benefits of Agritourism

-Agritourism offers a unique chance to integrate components of the tourism and agricultural sectors to give travelers, farmers, and communities a variety of financial, educational, and social benefits.
+Agritourism offers a unique chance to integrate components of the tourism and agricultural sectors to give travellers, farmers, and communities a variety of financial, educational, and social benefits.
 Agritourism provides producers with an extra source of income as well as a channel for direct marketing to consumers.
 It boosts the tourist business by boosting the number of visitors and the length of their stay in a certain location.
 Agritourism has the ability to improve local tax bases and create new job possibilities for communities.
 Agritourism also gives public educational opportunities, aids in the preservation of agricultural areas, and allows states to build corporate businesses.
 While agritourism may open up new cash sources for farmers and landowners, it also raises new legal concerns.

 - Agritourism is providing employment opportunities for young people, particularly in rural areas.